ansys/pymodelcenter/doc/source/contributing/index.rst

           .\.venv\Scripts\activate

-Next, install the development version of the project with these commands:
+Next, install the development version of Ansys ModelCenter Workflow with these commands:

 .. code::